checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 We recommend starting with checks from at least two different regions to get a clearer picture and reduce the chance of a false positive caused by a regional glitch.

-Learn more about configuring up multi-location checks: [Global Location and Scheduling Strategies](https://www.checklyhq.com/docs/monitoring/global-locations/).
+Learn more about setting up multi-location checks: [Global Location and Scheduling Strategies](https://www.checklyhq.com/docs/monitoring/global-locations/).

 ### Fine-Tune Your Alerting